 The Edward James Collection and Archive connects students to a rich arts history, which includes the first Dali Lips Sofa and other significant artworks.
-The collection and archive provide a source of inspiration and research, while the historic building and wider estate offer exhibition opportunities for site-specific proposals.
+College founder, Edward James, is particularly remembered for his patronage of Surrealist artists including Dali, Magritte, and Tchelitchew.